Authored by the expert who managed and guided the team behind the Israel Property Pack

 Can foreigners legally buy residential property in Israel in 2026?

-As of early 2026, foreigners can legally purchase residential property in Israel and register rights in their name through the official Land Registry system known as Tabu.
+As of early 2026, foreigners can legally purchase residential property in Israel and register rights in their own name through the official land registry systems, with no blanket prohibition stopping them.

-Foreign buyers in Israel can purchase apartments, houses, and in some cases land, though apartments with clean Tabu registration are the most straightforward option for non-residents.
+This means foreigners are allowed to buy apartments, houses, and in some cases land, though apartments with clean registration in the Tabu (Israel's land registry) are by far the most straightforward option.

 We cover all these things in length in our pack about the property market in Israel.